gaurav-arya/StochasticAD.jl/docs/src/index.md

 # StochasticAD

 [StochasticAD](https://github.com/gaurav-arya/StochasticAD.jl) is an experimental, research package for automatic differentiation (AD) of stochastic programs.
-It implements AD algorithms for handling programs that can contain *discrete* randomness, based on the methodology developed in [TODO: add link].
+It implements AD algorithms for handling programs that can contain *discrete* randomness, based on the methodology developed in [this NeurIPS 2022 paper](https://doi.org/10.48550/arXiv.2210.08572).

 ## Introduction